This is a non-surgical treatment for back pain that involves stretching the spine to relieve pressure on the discs and nerves

 Types of Spinal Decompression Therapy

 During a spinal decompression therapy session, the patient will be positioned on a traction table and secured with straps to prevent movement during the treatment.
-The therapist will adjust the table to target the affected area of the spine, and the treatment will begin.
+The therapist will adjust the table to target the affected spine area, and the treatment will begin.

 The patient will typically feel a gentle stretching sensation as the table begins to pull on the spine.
-The therapist will gradually increase the force applied to the spine over the course of the treatment, and the patient may feel some mild discomfort as a result.
-However, the treatment should not be painful, and the therapist will adjust the force as necessary to ensure the patient's comfort.
+The therapist will gradually increase the force applied to the spine during the treatment, and as a result, the patient may feel some mild discomfort.
+However, the treatment should not be painful, and the therapist will adjust the force as necessary to ensure the patient’s comfort.

 The treatment will typically last 20-30 minutes, and the patient may require multiple sessions to achieve the desired results.
 After the treatment, the patient may feel some mild soreness or stiffness, but this should subside within a few hours.
 The therapist may also recommend some stretches or exercises to help promote healing and reduce the risk of further injury.